 1. Levy a late filing fee;

 2. Issue an Estimated Notice of Assessment (NOA);

 3. Issue a summon to the Individual to attend Court on a specified date; and/or

 4. Issue a Warrant of Arrest to the Individual.

 We support all individual taxpayers in meeting their tax obligations and the computation of personal taxation.

-For individual tax filing or advice on income, expenses, reliefs, donations or other personal tax related matters, please complete the quotation form and our Personal Tax Service Team will contact you.
+For individual tax filing or advice or other personal tax-related matters, please feel free to reach out to us and our Personal Tax Service Team will contact you.